Police arrest suspected Stockton serial killer ‘out looking to kill’

 The police chief said that a surveillance team has followed the suspect while he was driving around and “determined early this morning that he was out looking to kill, he was hunting.”

-Authorities say that the suspect is 43-year-old Wesley Brownlee and that he was stopped by officers at around 2am in the Village Green Drive area of the city.
+Authorities say that the suspect is 43-year-old Wesley Brownlee, who is from Stockton, and that he was stopped by officers at around 2am in the Village Green Drive area of the city.

 Police say that the suspect was found with a mask around his neck and armed with a gun.